Key Takeaways

 Because it’s cheaper and faster than transacting on Ethereum directly, Arbitrum has become a natural home for:

-- DeFi platforms & liquidity protocols
+- DeFi platforms and liquidity protocols

-- Gaming ecosystems & on-chain economies
+- Gaming ecosystems and on-chain economies

 - NFT marketplaces

-- Social & community-driven apps
+- Social and community-driven apps

 Some well-known projects operate or mirror activity on Arbitrum because it makes everyday interaction more practical and affordable.